Getting around when you return to Ireland

 You must have a valid driving licence to drive in Ireland.

 If you have a valid full foreign driving licence, you can drive on this for up to 12 months while visiting Ireland.

-If you have returned to live in Ireland permanently, you should either convert your foreign driving licence to an Irish driving licence or start the driving test process here in Ireland (including a theory test, 12 Essential Driver Training (EDT) lessons, and a driving test).
+If you have returned to live in Ireland permanently, you should exchange your foreign driving licence to an Irish driving licence or start the driving test process here in Ireland.

-If you cannot convert your foreign driving licence, you may only have to do 6 EDT lessons as part of the Reduced Essential Driver Training Programme (EDT) if you:
+If you cannot exchange your foreign driving licence (for example, if you have a drivers licence from the United States), you may only have to do 6 Essential Driver Training (EDT) lessons.

 - Have a full foreign driving licence

 - Have had your licence for at least two years